-Lately I have been experimenting with trying to get away from any thing that comes out of can.
+Lately, I have been experimenting with trying to get away from anything that comes out of a can.
 I grew up with a mom who was a great cook, but as anyone knows if you have parents that grew up during the industrial age.
 When big food corporations were taking shape.
 You have some experience with being fed sauces out of can.
 One thing I know she loved to make was baked cream of chicken, which was always delicious and still one of my favorite meals to this day.

-I love some cream of chicken over some rice, or whipped up with batch of broccoli and cheese casserole…..Yummy! 😉 😉
+I love some cream of chicken over some rice or whipped up with a batch of broccoli and cheese casserole…..Yummy! 😉 😉

 When I cook depending on what I'm making, I will usually not measure.

 I've learned to cook by using my five senses, you know.
 Taste, Sight, Smell, Touch…etc

 Cooking is something that can be changed and altered based on your own personal preferences.
 So feel free to change up the recipe as you would like and add or remove what you deem necessary.

 I like my sauces a little thick, so that I'm able to use it as gravy later on if I choose too, depending on what I'm making.
 So use less flour if you need too.